-What is scalp micro-pigmentation?
+What is scalp micropigmentation?

 How does SMP work?

-The pigment, known as a ‘stable chromophore’ is tattooed into the dermal layer (second layer of the skin which does not shed like the first layer of the skin) using a multi-needled pigment device.
-Tiny incisions are made into the scalp through which pigment is distributed carefully, dot by dot, over the area affected by hair loss until the whole area is covered.
-The size of each pigment dot depends on the desired look, the natural behaviour of the individual’ skin and surrounding hair and the pressure applied by the hand of the practitioner.
+The technician makes tiny incisions in the scalp.
+They will then distribute pigment carefully, dot by dot, over the scalp.
+This continues until the whole area is covered.
+The size of each pigment dot depends on the desired look, the natural behaviour of the individual’s skin and surrounding hair, and the pressure applied by the practitioner.

-Who is SMP ideally for?
+Who is SMP for?

 - Those not suitable for hair transplant due to complete baldness (hair follicles are now absent), diffuse hair loss conditions or alopecia areata